EPSB.ca » Programming » Skills and Job Training » Campus EPSB » Semester Programs

 Offered in collaboration with The Educational Partnership Foundation

-Industry locations (Bricklayer and Allied Craftworkers Local 1, Local 110 Union Training Centre)
+Industry locations (Bricklayer and Allied Craftworkers Local 1)

-Description: Students will learn about various aspects of the skilled trades, and gain skills in the highly demanded trades of bricklayer, and heat and frost insulator.
+Description: Students will learn about various aspects of the skilled trades, and gain skills in the highly demanded bricklayer trade.
 Students will be learning from industry professionals in an industry setting.
 This course is recommended for students 16 years of age and older.

-Watch these Building Trades of Alberta videos about the bricklayer trade and insulator trade.
+Watch these Building Trades of Alberta videos about the bricklayer trade.

 Potential certification: Industry recognized credentials